Sociological Methods & Research

 Sociological Methods & Research is a peer-reviewed academic journal that covers research in the field of sociology.
-The journal's editor-in-chief is Christopher Winship (Harvard University).
+The journal's editor-in-chief is Felix Elwert (University of Wisconsin-Madison).
 It was established in 1972 and is currently published by SAGE Publications.

 Abstracting and indexing

 Sociological Methods & Research is abstracted and indexed in Scopus and the Social Sciences Citation Index.
-According to the Journal Citation Reports, its 2017 impact factor is 3.625, ranking it 5 out of 146 journals in the category "Sociology" and 3 out of 49 journals in the category "Social Sciences, Mathematical Methods".
+According to the Journal Citation Reports, its 2024 impact factor is 6.5, ranking it 3 out of 210 journals in the category "Sociology" and 5 out of 68 journals in the category "Social Sciences, Mathematical Methods".